dasxx17/go-controller/README.md

 * `make get-test`

 ### Updating
-Feel free to update the values in the sample CRD file `sample-myappresource.yaml` and rerun `make apply`
+Feel free to update the values in the sample CRD file `sample-myappresource.yaml` and rerun `make apply-sample`

 ## Cleanup
 To delete the resources, run: